11 Tips to Support Your Grieving Process

 11. Go Within to Connect

 It’s challenging when you lose someone’s physical presence.
 You want to see them, feel their touch, and hear them laugh again.
 But when you get present, let go, and invite the connection, you can feel those who have passed in your heart more than ever.
 Check out the connection exercise below.
-If you’re still not feeling a connection, then hire a professional Medium to connect with loved ones who have passed.
-It’s best if you can find a trusted recommendation.
+If you’re still not feeling connected, then hire a professional Medium.

 Connecting With a Loved One Who Has Passed